Producers in Need

 Sometimes, cash is what is needed most to help our farmers get what they need to resurrect their years of infrastructure and soil-building.
 Read below to show your support for the families struck hardest.

-If you know of a crowd sourcing campaign to support Good Food in Arizona, please let us know.
+If you know of another crowdfunding campaign to support Good Food in Arizona, please let us know.

 Cottonwood Eco-Farm and Learning Center